Are you married yet? It would make your auto insurer happy if you were.

 Other ways to save

 Building this fairer system will take time.
-So, for now, if your relationship status puts you in a position of paying more for auto insurance, try these tips:
+For now, if your relationship status is making you paying more for auto insurance, try these tips:

 1. Shop around